Talisman9/Writing-Advanced/CURRENT_STATE.md

 - Academic rivalries and secret societies influence events and guard ancient knowledge
 - Old Market Square serves as a central hub for city life and contains hidden elements connected to city mysteries
 - Veritas Symbol fully designed as a complex ouroboros with seven-pointed star and alchemical elements, appearing in various manifestations throughout the city
+- Hidden tunnels beneath the Grand Library connect to ancient chambers predating the university's founding

 ## Character State
 - Emily Robinson: Local history student with intuitive understanding of city's hidden history and rebellious streak